FrankDattalo/Ascii-Set/README.md

     connect

 If you select host, our multiplayer REST based HTTP server will be launched!
+From that point if you would like to connect to it, you must launch another terminal and type connect.

 If you select connect -